Oklahoma Titles

 Two Month Tag Title and Tax

 Starting November 1, 2023 most vehicles now have two months to tag, title, and register with the state.
 The notary date on the title must read November 1, 2023 or later in order to qualify – purchase or pickup date is irrelevant.
-It is two months exactly to the date and NOT 60 days so the exact amount of days you have will vary by the month it is bought and the follows.
+It is two months exactly to the date and NOT 60 days so the exact amount of days will vary.
 Vehicles that ARE eligible for the two month tag, title, and tax are: automobile, motorcycle, autocycle, commercial trailer, motor home (RV), travel trailer (camping trailer), commercial rental trailer, and park model.
 Every other vehicle transaction remains at 30 days from the notary date.

 pexels-cottonbro-6862843